SKIP TO PAGE CONTENT

 cmkelly@nemcc.edu

 The Mississippi State Approving Agency (SAA), is the approving authority of education and training programs for Mississippi.
-Our office investigates complaints of GI Bill beneficiaries.
+Our office investigates complaints from GI Bill beneficiaries.
 While most complaints should initially follow the school grievance policy, if the situation cannot be resolved at the school, the beneficiary should contact our office via email at saa@msva.ms.gov.

 Academic Dismissal

-1. The procedures outlined below will be followed in the process of a dismissal hearing for a student due to an act committed which is of an academic nature or while in a clinical or training, setting that is not in compliance with the standards taught or not within the role of the student.
+1. The procedures outlined below will be followed in the process of a dismissal hearing for a student due to an act committed which is academic or while in a clinical or training, setting that is not in compliance with the standards taught or not within the role of the student.

 If a student chooses to appeal further, the student needs to notify the Vice President of Instruction or the Vice President of Student Services.
 The Vice President of Instruction and Vice President of Student Services will then assemble the Student Appeal Committee to review the charges brought against the student.
 The Vice President of Student Services will notify the student in writing of specific charges brought against him/her within three (3) working days of notification from the Vice President of Instruction.
-The letter will include time and place of said offense and time and place of a formal hearing before the Student Appeal Committee.
+The letter will include the time and place of said offense and the time and place of a formal hearing before the Student Appeal Committee.
 The letter will also notify the student that he/she may be accompanied by a legal advisor at his/her own expense.
 The student will receive notification three working days in advance of the hearing.

 The student will be informed that witnesses may appear in his/her behalf.
 The student charged may confront and question witnesses testifying against him/her at the hearing.
 The chairman of the committee will take necessary action to maintain an orderly hearing.